U.S. flag

 • Palmar/plantar pits (≥2); particularly useful in diagnosis and more pronounced when the hands and feet are soaked in warm water for up to ten minutes.
 Pits may appear as white "punched-out" or pink "pin-prick" lesions.

-• First-degree relative with NBCCS
+• First-degree relative with diagnosis of NBCCS

 Minor criteria